PetchMa/PetchMa/README.md

 **Research Projects:**

-* **@CERN** I am helping to build firmware and machine learning algorithms on the Liquid Argon Digital Signal Processor for the Large Hadron Collider.
+* **@CERN** I am helping to build firmware and ML algorithms on FPGA's for the Liquid Argon Digital Signal Processor on the Large Hadron Collider.
 * **@BerkeleySETI** building a geometric deep learning search pipeline for the MeerKAT telescope.
 * **@Caltech LIGO** worked on non-linear dynamic control problems using deep learning involving reinforcement learning and probablistic learning.
 * **@Dunlap Institute of Astronomy & Astrophysics** worked on developing ML algorithms for Fast Radio Burst detection.